rusty-ecma/RESW/README.md

 I have some ambitous things in store for RESS/RESSA for the next year, changes there will ultimatly break what this crate can do but with time, those changes will greatly enhance this crates features.
 Some notible things in the works:

 #### RESS
-- a new allocation free version of the `Scanner` has been implemented but needs testinf.
+- a new allocation free version of the `Scanner` has been implemented but needs testing
 - I would like to add Typescript support

 #### RESSA